Skip to content

 xoxo, Your Flexible Material Converter

-Instead of falling to your knees in despair, you take a second to type up a reply and ponder what was so confusing about your drawing.
+Instead of falling to your knees in despair, you take a second to ponder what was so confusing about your part drawing.

-3 Measurements to Include in the Drawing of a Die Cut Part
+Measurements to Include in my Die Cut Part Drawing

-That being said, the information in your part drawing should be enough to allow your converter to re-draw your design with proper tooling dimensions.
+The information in the part drawing should be expansive enough to allow your converter to re-draw your design with proper tooling dimensions.
 Your converter will likely make slight changes to your design to optimize it for the die cut tool maker, but it’ll be impossible if you haven’t gone into detailed measurements.

 Above all else, your drawing should have product dimensions, part tolerances, and a frequency of measurement (if needed).